 ENTs and Allergy Clinics located in Salt Lake City, UT; Murray, UT; Tooele, UT; Draper, UT; & West Jordan, UT

 Nosebleeds are often scary because they produce such a large amount of blood.
 But most aren’t serious, and they’re easily stopped at home.
-The team at ENT Specialists in Salt Lake City, Murray, Draper, Tooele, and West Jordan, Utah, works with patients who have recurrent nosebleeds, getting to the source of the problem and providing treatment that prevents ongoing nosebleeds.
+The team at ENT Specialists in Salt Lake City, Murray, Draper and Tooele, Utah, works with patients who have recurrent nosebleeds, getting to the source of the problem and providing treatment that prevents ongoing nosebleeds.
 If you need treatment for nosebleeds, call one of the offices or schedule an appointment online.

 Nose Bleeds Q & A